 Day 3: Journey to Olympia

-Leaving Delphi behind, we have a spectacular drive along the Gulf of Corinth.
-We see one of Greece's most recent marvels, the Rio-Antirio Bridge, the world's second longest cable-stayed bridge, which crosses the Gulf.
-En-route to Olympia we visit the 13th century Frankish castle of Chlemoutsi.
-If we have time, we may also divert to the rarely visited site of the Greek city of Elis.
-Check-in to the Europa Hotel, Olympia for a two night stay.
+Leaving Delphi behind, we have a spectacular drive along the Gulf of Corinth where we encounter one of Greece's most recent marvels, the Rio-Antirio Bridge, the world's second longest cable-stayed bridge, which crosses the Gulf.
+En-route to Olympia we will visit the Myceneane Cemetery of Voudeni, situated just outside Patras.
+Check-in to the Europa Hotel, Olympia for a two night stay on half board basis.
 Evening talk: ‘The ancient Olympic Games’.

 Day 4: Full day Olympia

 We spend today at Olympia, the site of the ancient Olympics, set in the beautiful valley of the Alpheios River.
 We will visit the outstanding museum and wander in one of the most atmospheric of ancient places.
-Overnight at the Europa Hotel, Olympia.
+Overnight and dinner at the Europa Hotel, Olympia.
 Evening talk: ‘Sparta and Mystras’.

 Day 5: Journey to Sparta with a visit to the impressive Apollo Epircurius at Bassae

-Day 6: We spend today at Mystras, the deserted Byzantine city which was ‘the wonder of the Morea’
+Day 6: We spend today at Mystras, the deserted Byzantine city known as ‘the wonder of the Morea’

 Built below its Frankish castle, the site of Mystras runs steeply down the side of the valley, with influences from the Franks, the Byzantines and the Ottomans.
 Deserted now, its palace, churches, and monasteries, which have some of the finest surviving wall paintings, look out over the rich valley of what the Greeks called ‘Hollow Lacedaimon’.
-If we have time, we will visit briefly what little remains of Classical Sparta, before driving north to the Amalia Hotel situated close to Nafplio, where we will be based for the rest of our stay.
+If we have time, we will visit briefly what little remains of Classical Sparta, before driving north to the Amalia Hotel situated close to Nafplio, where we will be based for the rest of our stay on half board basis.

 Day 7: Nafplio and some leisure time.
-We start the day with a short lecture by Jeremy Paterson 'A short history of Greece’
+We start the day with a lecture at the hotel by Jeremy Paterson 'A short history of Greece’

 After the lecture a leisurely morning will be spent in the historic town of Nafplio, one of the most charming of Greek towns, yet one that testifies to the remarkable history of modern Greece.
-There will be a short walk through the town to see some of its highlights and the afternoon will be free for you to enjoy the town at leisure.
+There will be a short walk through the town to see some of its highlights and the rest of the day will be free for you to enjoy the town at leisure.